CharlesCreativeContent/BentoText2Video/README.md

 bentoml deploy .
 ```

-Once the application is running on BentoCloud, you can access it via the exposed URL.
+Once the application is running on BentoCloud, you can access it with the exposed URL.

 **Note**: You can also use BentoML to generate a [Docker image](https://docs.bentoml.com/en/latest/guides/containerization.html) for custom deployments.